Skip Navigation

 Christina Anselmo, Assistant Dean for Finance & Administration; Diversity Liaison; Title IX Deputy

-Brenda Hoffman, Assistant Professor of Practice; Associate Dean for Faculty Affairs; Graduate Program Director
+Brenda Hoffman, Assistant Professor of Practice; Associate Dean for Academic Affairs; Graduate Program Director

 Lori Kie, Communications Director